How to Boost Your Mood On Blue Monday

 Go outside, even if it's cold and gross.

 Find a park.
 Go for a walk.
 Stick your face in the snow.
 Enjoy the warm-ish weather (if you're one of those people who live in a magical, not-cold place).
 Why?
 Walking in nature (not in an urban setting, sorry) has been shown to reduce brain activity in an area associated with depression.
 Better yet, buck up and do your workout outdoors; it's been linked to decreased stress and increased energy.
 If it's dangerously cold outside (like, frostbite-level frigid), then go look at a picture of a beach for 10 minutes and play some reggae, or tune in to one of these hotels that are live-streaming their gorgeous views.
 Even just looking at a picture of nature has been linked to brain benefits.
 (More on that here: Science-Backed Reasons Nature Is Good for Your Health)

-If your brain is swirling with negative thoughts, the easiest way to get rid of them is to do a quickie sesh of mental cleaning—yep, meditation.
+If your brain is swirling with negative thoughts, the easiest way to get rid of them is to do a quickie sesh of mental cleaning-yep, meditation.
 Your Blue Monday Grumpy Cat-self might scoff at the idea, but if you give it an honest try, it just might change your day (and life).
 Just a 15-minute session can lower your heart rate and calm your central nervous system, lowering anxiety, stress, and feelings of loneliness, as well as make you more compassionate (read: not want to kill everyone during your commute home).
 And that's just the tip of the iceberg when it comes to the benefits of meditation.
 Try this 20-minute guided meditation right now or download one of these great meditation apps.
 If you really hate sitting in silence, try cueing up this sound bath and guided yoga flow — guaranteed, it'll make you a meditation convert.

 Go with the flow — yoga flow, that is.